 Golf Croquet Refereeing

-Most games, even in tournaments, are jointly refereed by the players themselves.
+Players are jointly responsible for applying the rules in all games, even in tournaments.
 However a qualified referee, if available, should be asked to adjudicate any stroke in which a player suspects a fault may be committed, or in the event of uncertainty as to how to proceed with the game.

 GC Referee: a qualified referee can officiate at any GC game, match or event (for major tournaments: if so authorised by the Tournament Referee).

-GC Championship Referee: some of the most experienced GC Referees have been selected to officiate at top-class events.
+GC Championship Referee: some of the most experienced GC Referees have qualified to officiate at top-class events.

-In addition, there are GC Examining Referees - with at least one in most Federations.
+In addition, there are GC Examining Referees who train and qualify new referees - most Academies and Federations have at least one.

 Occasionally, when the situation demands, a referee may be asked to supervise a match and become a Referee in Charge.